up42/docs/source/up42-blocks/processing/pleiades-superresolution.rst

 Quality improvement of the images was measured using the `SSIM <https://en.wikipedia.org/wiki/Structural_similarity>`_ metric to guarantee that information content was added by the algorithm.
 Image resolution of the processed images will be quadrupled, but it needs to be understood that an algorithmically derived image can never have the same information content as an image that was originally recorded at that resolution.
 The use case for this block is as a preprocessing step for object detection algorithms (ships, cars, planes etc) as the images become much crisper and contour outlines more well defined.

 This block takes a Pléiades or SPOT image and increases the number of pixels by 16 for all existing spectral bands by using a trained convolutional neural network.
+The information content of algorithmically derived images do not contain more information originally recorded at that resolution.

 Supported parameters
 --------------------